pallandir/git-primer/2 - Setup a project.md

 ```
 Branching is maybe the most important feature in Git.
 It allows you to create temporary workspace for a bug or a feature in your project that can later be merged to a bigger codebase to integrate your changes.

+From Git [documentation](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) you can read :

+_“ Branching means you diverge from the main line of development and continue to do work without messing with that main line.”_

 To create a new branch the command is :

 ```sh